 Judging by the looks of it, the new model is based on the Complete Calendar Ref.
 3363-4544-55B model that was created for the same occasion three years ago.

-At least, it comes in the same stainless steel case 34 mm in diameter and 11.05 mm in height, and is powered by the same manufacture-made BP Calibre 6763 automatic movement.
+At least, it comes in the same stainless steel case 34 mm in diameter and 11.05 mm in height, and sports the same “Manufacture”-made FP1150-based BP Calibre 6763 automatic movement.

-Produced by Blancpain‘s subsidiary Frederic Piguet, the movement is composed of 261 parts and, being only 4.90 mm thick, can be characterized as a surprisingly slim engine.
+Produced by Blancpain‘s subsidiary Frederic Piguet, the movement is composed of 261 parts and, being only 4.90 mm thick, is a surprisingly slim engine.

-The moon-phase complication, which is displayed at 6 o’clock and shares its space with a subsidiary seconds hand, will also require manual correction every 32 months.
+The moon-phase complication at 6 o’clock shares its space with a subsidiary seconds hand.
+It will also require manual correction every 32 months.

 Some would expect the oscillating weight to feature only one or, maybe, two hearts, but no such luck, there is a third heart there, too.
 Just like in real life.

 The movement is perfectly seen via a display case back covered with a sapphire crystal.
 I must admit that this new piece is a real pleasure to look at.

 Its white mother of pearl is decorated with nine diamonds and three applied Roman numerals.
 There are also 49 nine crystal clear diamonds on the timekeeper’s bezel accompanied with a heart-shaped ruby, which is visually supported by a heart-tipped date hand.

 The arrow-shaped hour and minute hands feature generous amounts of luminescent substance and, probably, must ahem arouse some associations with the arrows of cupid.